 How To Read The Numbers

-The numbers in Industrial Electrification and Process Heat: Not Every Heat Load Is Equal change meaning when baseline year, region, or unit changes.
-For process temperature and outage cost, peaks, delays, and exceptions often matter more than averages.
+Climate and energy numbers can change meaning when baseline year, region, or unit changes.
+Peaks, delays, and exceptions often matter more than averages.

-Before using climate or energy data, check the baseline, period, unit, geographic coverage, and policy assumptions.
-Then translate process temperature, replacement cycle, and power quality into Korea’s import structure, grid geography, industrial exposure, or household cost channels.
+Check the baseline, period, unit, geographic coverage, and policy assumptions first.
+Then translate process temperature, replacement cycle, and power quality into Koreaโ€™s import structure, grid geography, industrial exposure, or household cost channels.

 Source Notes